 Research Opportunities

-The following is an overview of current basic science research going on under the auspices of members of the Department of Obstetrics & Gynaecology at Schulich Medicine & Dentistry, Western University.
+The following is an overview of current research and scholarly activities led by members of the Department of Obstetrics & Gynaecology at Schulich Medicine & Dentistry, Western University.
 If you are a graduate student looking for a niche, we strongly urge you to get in touch with the individuals cited.

 Hardy Lab